How Many Therapy Sessions To See Results?

 There are a few things to consider when determining the length of treatment.
 Generally, therapy ends when you meet the goals that you have set with your therapist.

-Before choosing a new or different therapist to work with, it can be helpful to do some research.
+Before choosing a new or different therapist to work with, it can be helpful to gather the research.
 Look for a therapist with experience in an area of mental health that you’d like to address.
 You’ll also likely want to find a therapist you are comfortable with.
 Requesting a free consultation to find out whether you are a good fit is ok.
 This can save both of you time in the long run.
 If it’s not a good fit, you can change therapists.

-Insurance and mental health treatment options
+Insurance and mental health treatment

 When looking for a therapist, you may also want to know whether your insurance covers your treatment.
 Some plans cover a certain number of sessions.
 If you have this information, you can talk to your therapist and ask if any treatment options will be a good fit for your coverage.
-You should also make sure the provider is licensed.
+You should also make sure the provider you do pick is licensed.
 You can usually find this information by asking the therapist directly, doing a web search, or working with an online platform that vets its mental health professionals.

-What are the benefits of online therapy?
+What are the mental health benefits of online therapy?

 Studies show that online therapy can help address many mental health concerns.
 A study focused on online therapy for college students found that treatment could significantly reduce symptoms of common mental disorders, with more significant improvements achieved as more online sessions were conducted.
 Online treatment was found effective for treating stress, depression, insomnia, and social anxiety disorder in students in the study.
 Researchers noted combining therapist support with specific lessons led to significant positive outcomes.